Lovesac (LOVE)

 5. Revenue Growth

-This quarter, Lovesac’s $150.2 million of revenue was flat year on year, falling short of Wall Street’s estimates.
-Company management is currently guiding for a 1.9% year-on-year increase in sales next quarter.
+This quarter, Lovesac reported modest year-on-year revenue growth of 2.7% but beat Wall Street’s estimates by 2.5%.
+Company management is currently guiding for a 1.7% year-on-year decline in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 7.7% over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months.
+Although this projection indicates its newer products and services will fuel better top-line performance, it is still below the sector average.

 6. Operating Margin

-Lovesac’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 1% over the last two years.
-This profitability was inadequate for a consumer discretionary business and caused by its suboptimal cost structure.
+Lovesac’s operating margin has shrunk over the last 12 months and averaged 1.4% over the last two years.
+The company’s profitability was mediocre for a consumer discretionary business and shows it couldn’t pass its higher operating expenses onto its customers.

 7. Earnings Per Share